SAP/ui5-typescript/technical.md

 *Maybe* we'll look at allowing `this.byId<Button>("myBtn")` once revisiting generics.
 But this neither provides a real advantage over `<Button> this.byId("myBtn")`.

 #### Adding jQuery, qUnit and three.js as Dependencies
-* UI5 APIs contain types from these libraries.
-Currently, applications must import these types to avoid "missing types" errors when checking the libraries - and of course also when using these APIs.
+SAPUI5 APIs contain types from these libraries (OpenUI5 only from the two former ones).
+Up to version 1.99 of `@openui5/ts-types-esm` and `@sapui5/ts-types-esm`, applications must import these types to avoid "missing types" errors when checking the libraries - and of course also when application code is using these APIs, so TypeScript knows them.
-* These libraries come with UI5 in a specific version, so they could easily be added as dependencies and would be automatically available.
+These libraries come with UI5 in a specific version, so they could easily be added as dependencies and would be automatically available and could be kept in sync with the version actually bundled with UI5.
-* But then it might be difficult or even impossible to substitute these 3rd-party type definitions with either a different version or an alternative type definition.
+This was requested in: https://github.com/SAP/ui5-typescript/issues/314#issuecomment-982854155 Initial concerns: then it might be difficult to substitute these 3rd-party type definitions with either a different version (UI5 can be launched with no jQuery, if an alternative jQuery version is loaded beforehand) or an alternative type definition set.
+But these concerns were found to be unfounded.

-* Current state of discussion: https://github.com/SAP/ui5-typescript/issues/314#issuecomment-982854155
+Hence for release 1.100 the following change was applied:
+* `@openui5/ts-types-esm` and `@sapui5/ts-types-esm`:
+  * add jquery and qunit types as dependencies (not devDependencies - they are needed when the types are USED, not when developed - devDependencies of devDependencies are not installed) in the correct version (SAPUI5 also the THREE.js types and `@types/offscreencanvas`, which is referenced inside the THREE.js types).
+  * `npm i` in an application using these types then installs these required types to `node_modules/@types`.
+NO NEED to add them as devDependnecies anymore!
+  * The types will be found by the editor, as they are in the default location for types.
+However, `tsconfig.json` must contain a `typeRoots` entry when the @*/ts-types-esm` are used.
+If the typeRoots ONLY include the ts-types-esm path, then the default `@types` directory is NOT used.
+So in this case it must be added.
+In most cases it may already be present for other libraries, though.
+    ```
+	        "typeRoots": [
+	            "node_modules/@types",
+	            "node_modules/@openui5/ts-types-esm"
+	        ]
+    ```
+* `@types/openui5`, however:
+  * DOES already have jquery and qunit types as dependencies - due to triple-slash references in the index.d.ts file required by DefinitelyTyped.
+But without a specific version.
+(TODO: Can we fix that?
+It seems like DefinitelyTyped does not foresee the option to reference a specific version.)

+How can apps now use a different version of the jQuery, qUnit,... types?
+  * When the app ALSO directly requires the jquery types in a different version in its `package.json` file, then the openui5-required ones go into `node_modules/@openui5/ts-types-esm/node_modules/@types/jquery` and both reside with their respective required version.
+The code editor uses the version required by the app.
+Even when that second version of the types is deleted it seems hard to get the copy below ts-types-esm to work for the editor (adding to the typeRoots in `tsconfig.json` didn’t seem to work).
+  * As soon as there is an own copy of the jquery types below ts-types-esm, nothing will move it back up to the main `node_modules/@types` directory.
+Not even requesting the exactly same version and deleting `package-lock.json` and deleting the toplevel copy of the jquery types.
+Only when the copy of the types below ts-types-esm is deleted and another `npm i` is done, npm is happy with only placing ONE copy of the jquery types to the main node_modules folder again (if versions match).
+  * All in all, this shows that applications can easily require matching types for their own copy of jquery with a different version.
+They could also require a different flavor of jquery types and ignore the UI5-required jQuery types by setting specific `typeRoots` paths.

 ### Part 3: UI5 API Choices Influencing the Generated Types